openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    certificate file* setting will appear providing an option to upload CA certificate which emitted NSX Manager certificate.

-   To enable Nova metadata service, set the following settings must be set:
+   To enable Nova metadata service, the following settings must be set:

+#.
+Use management network to access the nova-api-metadata -- configure
+   nova-api-metadata service to listen on OpenStack management network.
+If disabled nova-api-metadata will listen on Public network.

+#.
+Allocate IP address in management network for NSX metadata proxy --
+   automatic IP address allocation, if disabled then user have to manually specify IP address, netmask and gateway to avoid possible collisions.
+By default management traffic is forwarded into Public network via vrouter IP.

 #.
 Metadata portgroup MoRef ID -- portgroup MoRef ID for metadata proxy service.